privacyguides/privacyguides.org/docs/vpn.md

 #### :material-check:{ .pg-green } Accepts Monero

-In addition to accepting credit/debit cards and PayPal, Windscribe accepts **Monero**, Bitcoin, and a variety of other cryptocurrencies as payment.
+In addition to accepting credit/debit cards and PayPal, Windscribe accepts **local currencies**, **Monero**, Bitcoin, and a variety of other cryptocurrencies as payment.

 #### :material-check:{ .pg-green } WireGuard Support

-Windscribe [supports Wireguard](https://blog.windscribe.com/introducing-wireguard-76a1670700a6/) and it is supported by their [config generator](https://windscribe.com/features/config-generators).
-[WireGuard](https://www.wireguard.com) is a newer protocol that utilizes state-of-the-art [cryptography](https://www.wireguard.com/protocol/), and aims to be simpler and more performant.
+Windscribe [supports WireGuard](https://blog.windscribe.com/introducing-wireguard-76a1670700a6).
+[WireGuard](https://www.wireguard.com) is a newer protocol that utilizes state-of-the-art [cryptography](https://www.wireguard.com/protocol), and aims to be simpler and more performant.

+Windscribe offers a WireGuard [configuration file generator](https://windscribe.com/features/config-generators) for paid plans only.

 #### :material-check:{ .pg-green } IPv6 Support